'Those guys were hungry': Offensive line shows glimpse of future for Nebraska's offense

 “I didn’t notice him,” Frost said of Corcoran, “and that probably means he played pretty well.”

 The rest of the line banked valuable experience all season.
 Piper, a 6-4, 300-pound redshirt freshman, started his seventh straight game Friday.
-His classmate Benhart, at 6-9, 330, started every contest this year.
-The Huskers felt strongly enough about his potential that they moved Farniok inside from tackle to guard, and Benhart largely held his own in his first go-round as a regular contributor.
+Classmate Benhart (6-9, 330) started every contest this year.
+The Huskers felt strongly enough about his potential that they moved Farniok inside from tackle to guard, and Benhart largely held his own.

 “It really speaks volumes to the offensive line and their physicality tonight and their mindset,” Martinez said.
 “Really, I just have to follow suit.”